Use simple patterns, metallic threads, bright colors, and fun accessories to create gorgeous friendship bracelets for adults.

 After you’ve finished sewing on the rhinestones, turn the bracelet over and thread the floss through the loops in the back.
 Tie it in a knot to secure it, and trim the ends.

 Voila!!!
 You’re finished!

-If you’d like to add a charm, like the little bird at the top of the page, calculate where the middle of the bracelet will be.
+If you’d like to add a charm, like the little bird in the photo below, calculate where the middle of the bracelet will be.
 When you’ve knotted to that point, simply slide the charm onto the thread at the far right before and continue knotting as before.